tomas-ravalli/dynamic-pricing-engine/README.md

     python -m src.data.make_dataset
     ```

-3.  **Run the training pipelines:** This will create and save both the price and demand model artifacts in the `models/` directory.
+3.  **Run the training pipeline:** This will create and save the demand model artifact in the `models/` directory.
     ```bash
-    python -m src.models.train_price_model
     python -m src.models.train_demand_model
     ```
     *Note: The `build_features.py` script is now used for the EDA notebook.
 The final training pipelines handle data transformations internally.*

-4.  **Run the prediction scripts (optional):** These scripts demonstrate how to use the saved models from the command line.
+4.  **Run the Decision Engine scripts (optional):** These scripts show how to use the trained demand model to get simulations and price recommendations.
     ```bash
-    # Get a sample price prediction
-    python -m src.models.predict_price

     # Get a sample demand prediction
     python -m src.models.predict_demand
+    # Get a revenue-optimal price recommendation
+    python -m src.decision_engine.optimize
     ```

-### Interpreting the Model's Output
+### Using the Decision Engine's output
-The predicted price from the model is not a final command, but rather a powerful **baseline recommendation**.
-In the real-world application, this price is displayed on a `User Control Panel` for the commercial team.
-The workflow is designed to be **Human-in-the-Loop (HiTL)**, where the team uses this data-driven recommendation as a starting point for their own analysis.
+The system provides two key outputs for the commercial team via the User Control Panel:

+1. **The Price Recommendation**: This is the revenue-maximizing price identified by the Optimization Engine.
+It serves as a powerful, data-driven starting point.
+2. **The Impact Simulation**: This allows the team to test their own hypotheses by entering any price and instantly seeing the predicted impact on ticket sales and revenue.

+The workflow is designed to be **Human-in-the-Loop (HiTL)**.
+The team uses these outputs to make a final, informed decision, blending machine intelligence with their expert knowledge.

 ### How the Simulation Works
 The "Impact Simulation" feature is powered by the **Demand Forecast Model**.
 This model was trained to predict the number of tickets that will be sold based on a given price and other market conditions.